Danny999999999/notes-on-programming-language-design/slides/module_06_more_operators/module_06_more_oerators.md

 # Tail recursion (2)

-There's a special time in which recursion doesn't really involve overhead.
+There's a special time in which recursion doesn't necessarily require much more overhead than a loop does.

 It's when the last thing we do (the "return") is the recursive call.